ShinoharaYuuyoru/NoiseReductionUsingGRU/README.md

 	3. GRUModelTest
 		Run `GRUModelTest.py`.
-		We will get less than 1000 files(because some noise added files correspond to the same pure human voice file) in `./Testing/ModelOutput`
+		We will get less than 1000 files(because some noise added files correspond to the same pure human voice file) in `./Testing/ModelOutput` folder.
 		You can test the model or do something else you like.

 ***FINISH!***